Leyburn

-Leyburn is a market town and civil parish in the district of Richmondshire, North Yorkshire, England, sitting above the northern bank of the River Ure in Wensleydale.
+Leyburn is a market town and civil parish in North Yorkshire, England, sitting above the northern bank of the River Ure in Wensleydale.
 Historically in the North Riding of Yorkshire, the name was derived from 'Ley' or 'Le' (clearing), and 'burn' (stream), meaning clearing by the stream.
 Leyburn had a population of 1,844 at the 2001 census increasing to 2,183 at the 2011 Census.
 The estimated population in 2015 was 2,190.

 History

-Leyburn was mentioned in the Domesday Book of 1086 but had no recorded population; the growth of Leyburn as a major hub is linked to the decline in fortunes of nearby Wensley, which had prominence as the only market town in Wensleydale until being devastated by the plague in 1563, leaving what was once an important and prosperous town, mostly abandoned.
-Leyburn's stature increased in the 17th century when a market charter was granted by Charles II in 1686.
+Leyburn was mentioned in the Domesday Book of 1086 but had no recorded population.
+The much later growth of Leyburn as a major hub is linked to the decline in fortunes of nearby Wensley, which had prominence as the only market town in Wensleydale; the village had received its Royal Charter in 1202 but declined dramatically after being devastated by the plague in 1563.
+In fact, the once important and prosperous town was mostly abandoned.
+Leyburn's stature increased by the 17th century when a market charter was granted by Charles II in 1686.
 Leyburn Town Hall was built in 1856 by Lord Bolton, and now houses several shops.
 In 1870-72 John Marius Wilson's Imperial Gazetteer of England and Wales described Leyburn.

 Governance

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 An electoral ward for in the same name exists; this ward includes Harmby with a total population of 2,554.
-The local town council is housed in Thornborough Hall, dating back to the 1830s, the building also houses the local library, a North Yorkshire County Council register office, and several private offices.
+The local town council is housed in Thornborough Hall, dating back to the 1830s, the building also houses the local library, a North Yorkshire Council register office, and several private offices.

-The town lies within the Richmond (Yorks) parliamentary constituency, which is under the control of the Conservative Party.
-The current Member of Parliament since the 2015 general election is Rishi Sunak, the current Prime Minister of the United Kingdom.
+The town lies within the Richmond and Northallerton UK parliamentary constituency, which is under the control of the Conservative Party.
+The current Member of Parliament since the 2015 general election is Rishi Sunak, the former Prime Minister of the United Kingdom.